Best 4K Streaming Media Devices of 2022

 Best for: Gamers who also want a solid streaming player with a decent number of features and support for several digital voice assistants, but at a price lower than the Shield Pro TV model.

-The new Ultra comes with an enhanced Roku voice remote that has programmable personal shortcut buttons, plus a headphone jack for private listening.
-It also includes a set of Roku earphones, rather than the JBL earphones packaged with the earlier version.
-It has the remote finder feature found on its predecessor, and like other Roku models, the Ultra supports both Amazon Alexa and Google Assistant voice assistants.
+The Ultra comes with an enhanced Roku voice remote that has programmable personal shortcut buttons plus a headphone jack for private listening.
+It also includes a set of Roku earphones rather than the JBL earphones packaged with the earlier version.
+It has the remote-finder feature found on its predecessor, and like other Roku models, the Ultra supports both Amazon Alexa and Google Assistant voice assistants.

-Best for: Almost anyone looking for a top-performing player with lots of content and all the bells and whistles a streaming device can come with.
+Best for: Almost anyone looking for a top-performing player with lots of content and all the bells and whistles a streaming device can include.